isomerpages/singapore-customs-cms/_temporary-import-scheme/Temporary Export/additional-requirements.md

 **For import/transhipment of containerised/conventional consignments, imposed with permit conditions for Customs Supervision.**

-The importer, haulier or declarant must submit an online Application for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp) {:target="_blank"} to Singapore Customs at least one working day before the operation.
+The importer, haulier or declarant must submit an online Application for [Customs Supervision](https://eservices.customs.gov.sg/scripts/customs/supervision/supermenu.asp){:target="_blank"} to Singapore Customs at least one working day before the operation.

 |  |  |
 |--|--|